LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/restaurant-menus/README.md

 3) Philly Cheesesteak
 ```

 How can you do this?
-It woul be nice if we had a function called, say, `fgetline`, which returns the next line of text from a file.
+It would be nice if we had a function called, say, `fgetline`, which returns the next line of text from a file.
 Unfortunately, we don't have that function at our disposal.

 Here's an alternative game plan: